 (3) The register of the business names of firms, individuals and corporations registered or deemed to be registered under the repealed Act shall be deemed to be incorporated with and to form part of the register kept under this Act.

-[Section 6 amended by No. 40 of 1976 s.
-12.]
+[Section 6 amended: No. 40 of 1976 s.
+12; No. 6 of 2012 s.
+21.]

 7. Registration of business names

+(1A) An application cannot be made under subsection (1) on or after the change-over day.

 (1) An application for the registration of a business name shall be made by lodging with the Commissioner a statement in the prescribed form, which shall be signed by the person or persons carrying on or proposing to carry on business in the State under that name, shall be accompanied by the prescribed fee, and shall set out —

 (a) the business name; and